 ART BLOG MIAMI - MIAMI

-The fair will feature the best of American and European art and design.
-“The fair will be especially attractive to collectors, architects, and designers from throughout the United States and Latin America,” said Christian Deydier, President of the SNA.
+The fair featured the best of American and European art and design.
+“The fair was specially attractive to collectors, architects, and designers from throughout the United States and Latin America,” said Christian Deydier, President of the SNA.
 “Miami is a vibrant, exciting city that has become a major cultural meeting point for the Americas.”

 Frost Museum Exhibitions